How to Grow Awesome Tomatoes!

 If tomatoes had to pick between too wet and too dry – they’d choose dry.
 Not that dry is their optimum, but it’s better by far than wet!
 Barely moist, is tomato perfection.

 Get to grips with how much water, your tomatoes need at each different phase – from seed through to teenager to fruiting mumma.
-Watering sounds simple, but its a nuanced art and when done well, makes an enormous difference to the overall health of your garden.

 Strong seedlings